George Burns: Later films

 After guest-starring on The Muppet Show and Alice, Burns appeared in 1978's Sgt.
-Pepper's Lonely Hearts Club Band, the film based on The Beatles' album of the same name.
+Pepper's Lonely Hearts Club Band, the film based on The Beatles' album of the same name and also recorded a cover of "Fixing A Hole" for the film.
 In 1979, at 83, Burns starred in two feature films, Just You and Me, Kid and Going in Style.
 He remained active in films and TV past his 90th birthday.
-One of his last films was 1988's 18 Again!, based on his half-novelty, half-country music-based hit single, "I Wish I Was 18 Again".
+One of his last films was 1988's 18 Again!, based on his half-novelty, half-country music-based hit single, "I Wish I Was Eighteen Again".
 In this film, Burns played an 81-year-old self-made millionaire industrialist who switched bodies with his awkward, artistic, 18-year-old grandson (played by Charlie Schlatter).

 Burns also did regular nightclub stand-up acts in his later years, usually portraying himself as a lecherous old man.
 He always smoked a cigar onstage and reputedly timed his monologues by the amount the cigar had burned down.
 For this reason, he preferred cheap El Producto cigars as the loosely wrapped tobacco burned longer.
 Burns once quipped: "In my youth, they called me a rebel.
 When I was middle-aged, they called me eccentric.
 Now that I'm old, I'm doing the same thing I've always done and they're calling me senile."

-For most of his life, Burns would smoke between 10 to 20 cigars a day.
+For most of his life, Burns would smoke between 10 and 20 cigars a day.
 Arthur Marx estimated that Burns smoked around 300,000 cigars during his lifetime, starting at age 14.
 In his final years, he smoked no more than four a day, and he never used cigarettes or marijuana, saying, "Look, I can't get any more kicks than I'm getting.
 What can marijuana do for me that show business hasn't done?"
 His last feature film role was the cameo role of Milt Lackey, a 100-year-old stand-up comedian, in the 1994 comedy mystery Radioland Murders.